 Bula!
 This traditional Fijian greeting welcomes you to the paradise of your dreams.
 Comprised of 330 islands across some 320,000 square kilometres of sea, its people are friendly, smiling and always ready to entertain you.
 Be amazed by traditional "fire walking", still performed today.
-Fiji's sun drenched palm fringed island resorts are among the best in the world.
-Fiji is a great stopover enroute to Australia and New Zealand and it, a fabulous one-stop vacation destination and perfect for honeymoons.
+Fiji's sun-drenched palm-fringed island resorts are among the best in the world.
+Fiji is a great stopover en route to Australia and New Zealand and it is a fabulous one-stop vacation destination and perfect for honeymoons.

 Nadi is the gateway to Fiji and sits on the western side of Viti Levu.
 It has a population of more than 10,000 and because of its proximity to the international airport, it essentially caters to tourists.
-Facilities include accommodation of all kinds, restaurants, nightlife, duty free shopping, sightseeing tours and inter-island cruises.
+Facilities include the accommodation of all kinds, restaurants, nightlife, duty-free shopping, sightseeing tours and inter-island cruises.

 The resorts offer great recreation facilities, restaurants, cultural performances and nightlife, while the pristine waters and reefs create an underwater paradise for snorkeling and diving.
 You can throw in a line with the locals or take out a charter vessel for game fishing.
 There are some spectacular surf beaches too, and for those wanting to take in some nature, history and culture - visit the Sigatoka Sand Dunes, where shifting sands and archaeological digs continue to reveal skeletons and pottery artifacts dating back to 15 BC, or the Kula Eco-Park in Korotogo which displays rarely seen indigenous species.